Shahriar-0/Live-Bomberman/README.md

    - Called when the client disconnects.
 It cleans up the socket and emits the `connectionStatusChanged(false)` signal.

 9. **sendData(const QJsonObject& data)**:
-   - Sends a `QJsonObject` over the established TCP connection.
+   - Sends a `QJsonObject` over the established connection.
 It checks if the socket is in a connected state and writes the data to the socket.

 10. **stop()**:
     - Stops the server or client connection by closing the socket and releasing resources.